What Is Financial Planning? Here’s What You Need to Know

 • Assets: An asset is the value of something you own.
 Here is a list of common assets: the cash in your savings account or checking account, short-term investments (CDs), car, retirement savings (401(k), Traditional IRA, Roth IRA), and other investments.

-Financial plans are engineered to increase your net worth over time and look very different depending on your financial goals.
-For example, a financial plan for someone trying to pay off debt is quite different from someone trying to increase the size of their investments.
+Financial plans are engineered to increase net worth over time and look very different depending on your financial goals.
+For example, a financial plan for someone trying to pay off debt is quite different from one for someone trying to increase the size of their investments.

 2. Determine Your Financial Goals

 Now that you know your net worth, it is time to write down some financial goals.
-These goals will help determine how you lay out the tactical execution of your plan.
+These goals will help you determine how to execute your plan tactically.

 Creating financial goals should be fun and aspirational.
 Your goals are the rungs you must reach for, so making the process enjoyable will help with long-term goal achievement.